-If a landowner wishes to change the surface type of a way which is also a footpath or bridleway (eg from gravel to tarmac) they may need Planning Consent from the borough or district council in addition to consent from us.
+If a landowner wishes to change the surface type of a way which is also a footpath or bridleway (for example from gravel to tarmac) they may need Planning Consent from the borough or district council in addition to consent from us.

 What happens next?